NyanoNyan/Hotel_reviews_sentiment_analysis/README.md

 **Info about the model:**
 - Bi-directional LSTM was used to train the model.
 - Accuracy was 78% on validaiton set.
 Works well with long reviews.
-Will struggle a bit on short reviews.
+Will struggle a bit on short reviews, but works well majority of the time.
 - Has some issues classifying bad reviews sometimes, due to lack of negative review data.

 <img src="images/video_demo.gif" width="700">